NBISweden/module-metadata-dm-practices/setup.md

 ---
 > ## Software
 >
-> To interact with spreadsheets, we can use LibreOffice, Microsoft Excel, Gnumeric, OpenOffice.org, or other programs.
+> To interact with the files in this lesson, we need a program that can display tabular data, such as a spreadsheet program.
+We can use Goggle spreadsheet, LibreOffice, Microsoft Excel, Gnumeric, OpenOffice.org, Numbers (MacOS), or other programs.
 Commands may differ a bit between programs, but the general ideas for thinking about spreadsheets are the same.
 >
+> Do make sure you have installed such a program on your computer.
+>
 {: .prereq}

 > ## Data
 >
-> **Download** this data file to your computer: [samples_metadata_lesson.csv](../files/samples_metadata_lesson.csv) {: .prereq}
+> **Download** this data file to your computer: [samples_metadata_lesson.csv](files/samples_metadata_lesson.csv) {: .prereq}